TrungKuro/Flutter-E-Commerce-App-with-Firebase/README.md

 > `[12]` Product Details Page Flutter | Images List | Dynamic Product Variations | Firebase Firestore.
 > `[13]` Flutter Fetch and Display Products Dynamically | Sort All Products | FutureBuilder.
 > `[14]` Fetch Category-Specific Brands and their Products Using Future Builder | Flutter Firebase.
+> `[15]` Everything You Need To Know About Flutter Favorite using local storage and firebase.
 >
 > !!!